hammzj/cypress-load-balancer/README.md

 ## Command-line interface commands

-[//]: # "ALWAYS UPDATE THIS WHEN THE COMMAND LINE INTERFACE NEEDS UPDATED "
+[//]: <> "ALWAYS UPDATE THIS WHEN THE COMMAND LINE INTERFACE NEEDS UPDATED"

 This package also includes a command line interface for some additional helpers.